Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

 		ssh <yourPublicIpAddress>

-4. In the Azure VM, run the following command to download a setup script that installs the following dependencies: [MongoDB](https://docs.mongodb.com/manual/administration/install-community), [Node.js 7](https://nodejs.org/en/download/), and [pm2](http://pm2.keymetrics.io/)).
-It also moves application files from the **/home** directory to **/var/www**.
+4. In the Azure VM, run the following command to download a setup script from the GitHub repository.

 		curl -O https://raw.githubusercontent.com/Azure/OpenDev/master/setup/Extensions/node/SetupSingleVM.sh

+6. Run the following commands to download the configuration file from the GitHub repository.

+		curl -O https://raw.githubusercontent.com/Azure/OpenDev/master/setup/Extensions/node/citypower.config.js

-5. Run the script in the VM.
+5. Run the set up script in the VM.

 		sudo sh SetupSingleVM.sh

-	In the **/var/www** directory, you should now have the **/web** and **/api** folders.
-You will use pm2 to start the application and manage the processes.

-6. Run the following command to download the configuration file from the GitHub repository.

-		curl -O https://raw.githubusercontent.com/Azure/OpenDev/master/setup/Extensions/node/citypower.config.js

-7. Run the following command that uses pm2 to run the app.

-		pm2 start citypower.config.js
+	This script installs the following dependencies: [MongoDB](https://docs.mongodb.com/manual/administration/install-community), [Node.js 7](https://nodejs.org/en/download/), and [pm2](http://pm2.keymetrics.io/)).
+It also moves application files from the **/home** directory to **/var/www** and uses pm2 to start the application.

+	At this point, your app should be up and running.

-8. Back on your local machine's browser, navigate to `http://<yourPublicIpAddress>` to see the City Power & Light application running in Azure.
+8. From the browser on your local computer, navigate to `http://<yourPublicIpAddress>` and verify that the City Power & Light application is running in Azure.

 ## Session Summary